Soft Start Anticipated For Singapore Stock Market

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerNach Eurozonen-Inflationsdaten: Wall Street schlussendlich uneinheitlich -- ATX schließt im Minus -- DAX beendet Handel unter 16.000-Punkte-Marke -- Asiens Börsen letztlich uneins
+Börse aktuell - Live TickerBelastende Konjunkturdaten aus China: US-Börsen schließen mit leichtem Minus -- ATX dreht letztlich ins Plus -- DAX schließt in Rot -- Asiens Börsen zum Handelsschluss uneins

-Der heimische Aktienmarkt bewegte sich am Donnerstag letztendlich schwächer, während der deutsche Leitindex klar im Plus stand.
-Die Wall Street bewegte sich am Donnerstag in verschiedene Richtungen.
-Die Märkte in Fernost entwickelten sich am Donnerstag in unterschiedliche Richtungen.
+Der heimische Aktienmarkt zeigte sich am Dienstag nach anfänglichen Verlusten freundlich.
+Der deutsche Leitindex musste am zweiten Handelstag der Woche leichte Verluste hinnehmen.
+An der Wall Street ging es am Dienstag leicht abwärts.
+Die asiatischen Börsen gaben am Dienstag überwiegend nach.